sockenklaus/XmlStats/README.md

     http://server:port/users.xml

-For the stats of all known players:
+For the added up stats of all known players:

     http://server:port/userstats.xml

 To fetch the stats of the given user:

     http://server:port/userstats.xml?player=username

-This will eventually be changed to a summarized view of all users stats as soon as the selection of users is implemented

 The following commands are planned but not implemented yet:

 to get data provided by the iConomy plugin:

     http://server:port/money.xml